rycus86/docker-pygen/README.md

 - `name`: The container's name
 - `image`: The name of the image the container uses
 - `status`: The current status of the container
+- `health`: The health status of the container or `unknown` if it does not have health checking
 - `labels`: The labels of the container (as `EnhancedDict` - see below)
 - `env`: The environment variables of the container as `EnhancedDict`
 - `networks`: The list of networks the container is attached to (as `NetworkList`)